Home Report Queensferry

 The Loony Dook is another popular event whereby people dive into the freezing waters of the Firth of Forth on New Year’s Day, quite often in fancy dress.
 In recent years the event has attracted people from all over the world, including many people visiting Edinburgh to celebrate Hogmanay.
 A proposal to charge people to participate in this event was introduced in 2011, the proceeds of which benefit RNLI Queensferry.

 As for local schooling then, Queensferry has four primary schools: Echline Primary, Queensferry Primary, St Margaret’s RC Primary and Dalmeny Primary.
 There is one secondary school, Queensferry High School, with Kirkliston Primary also part of its catchment area.

-At March 2022, property in Queensferry stood at a high average value of £256,036.
+At January 2023, property in Queensferry stood at a high average value of £314,084.
+Though different property types in Queensferry have had different average selling prices over the last 12 months: £529,679 for detached properties, £367,063 for semi-detached, £275,018 for terraced, and £223,608 for flats.
 Demand for properties in the area remains high and there is a new development of family homes underway from Taylor Wimpey.
 Recently in February 2022 proposals by CALA for 1000 new homes in the southwest of the town were announced including amenities.

 Why Use Shepherds

 Shepherd Chartered Surveyors are the largest provider of home reports in Scotland, with origins dating back to the 18th century.
 Fully regulated by the Royal Institution of Chartered Surveyors, we can offer an in-depth knowledge of the Queensferry property market that nobody else can.